adamsitnik/adamsitnik.github.io/_posts/2023-01-13-PerfCollectProfiler.md

 ## No blog posts for the last four years

 I have not posted anything on this blog for almost four years.
-I simply lost the motivation, and I am not comfortable to speak in public about the reasons behind it.
+I simply lost the motivation, and I am not comfortable speaking in public about the reasons behind it.

 But one of the things that makes me very happy is helping animals.
 Last year I've officially become a volunteer in a local animal shelter.
-My duties are mainly cleaning the cages, feeding the bunnies and driving them to/from the vet.
+My duties are mainly cleaning the cages, feeding the bunnies, and driving them to/from the vet.
 But I am also helping the shelter financially.

-To optimize my impact, I wanted to kindly ask you for donation for the bunnies.
+To optimize my impact, I wanted to kindly ask you for a donation for the bunnies.
 You can do it online via [https://pomagam.pl/en/nowyrok-staredlugi](https://pomagam.pl/en/nowyrok-staredlugi) website.
 For translation from polish you can use [this](https://pomagam-pl.translate.goog/en/nowyrok-staredlugi?_x_tr_sl=pl&_x_tr_tl=en&_x_tr_hl=en-US&_x_tr_pto=wapp) google translate link.

-If you make a donation please leave a comment on the donation website, here on my blog, send me an email or tag me on Twitter.
+If you donate please leave a comment on the donation website, here on my blog, send me an email or tag me on Twitter.
 I am going to donate the same amount and respond back.
-To optimize even further I am going to fill the paper work and ask my current employer (Microsoft) to donate the same amout I've donated (yes, MS offers such a perk!).
-So for every dolar you donate, the shelter gets three dollars.
+To optimize even further I am going to fill in the paperwork and ask my current employer (Microsoft) to donate the same amount I've donated (yes, MS offers such a perk!).
+So, for every dollar you donate, the shelter gets three dollars.

 I want to verify what is the best way I can help the shelter: cleaning bunnies cages or sharing my knowledge online and asking for donations.

 If you restore my faith in humanity I am going to blog again.
 Possible topics:

-1. Cross platform and cross architecture disassembler.
+* Cross platform and cross architecture disassembler.
-2. Startup time performance investigation based on System.CommandLine example.
+* Startup time performance investigation based on System.CommandLine example.
-3. The story and reasoning behind improving Sockets performance on Linux in .NET 5.
+* The story and reasoning behind improving Sockets performance on Linux in .NET 5.
-4. Best practices for Fast File IO with .NET.
+* Best practices for Fast File IO with .NET.

 Thank you,
 Adam